 E. Removal.
-A Planning Board member may have his or her appointment terminated for cause by a resolution of the Oswegatchie Town Board after a public hearing.
+A Planning Board member may have his or her appointment terminated for cause by a resolution of the Stockholm Town Board after a public hearing.
+No member of the Planning Board shall hold simultaneous membership on the Zoning Board of Appeals.